 If you are using Energy Pro, you can follow these steps:

 In loadmodeling.tool page, go to the Settings Page.

 A zipped folder will be downloaded to your system.
 A number of files including the XML file will be available in the folder

 Switch to EnergyPro.
 In the File menu, click on Import.
 You will get an option with Green Building XML export.
 Make sure that is selected and press okay.

 Select the XML file from the extracted cove.tool folder.
 That's it, you will get all your geometry and zone information in Energy Pro.
 Now you can go ahead, and work towards compliance documentation.

-If you are using Baseline Energy, the steps are the same, except for an additional step in OpenStudio to extract the gbXML after downloading your model from the Baseline Energy page via the OpenStudio Export button.
+If you are using Baseline Energy, the steps are the same.
+A gbXML model is included with the OpenStudio Export zip file.
 This article explains the entire process of exporting the OpenStudio model from Baseline Energy.
-Extract the gbXML file from OpenStudio by clicking File > Export > gbXML.